sspencer/map/README.md

 The last three examples are not possible with `find`, because it only operates on file hierarchies.

-When using `map`, the commands don't vary much because the second argument is a template for a well known syntax.
+When using `map`, the commands don't vary much because the command argument is a template for a well known syntax.
 On the other hand, there's more variation in the invocations to `xargs` and `find`, which means you may need to remember those command line options if